kletobias/p2022/references/cv.md

 ---
 layout: cv
-title: Tobias Klein's CV
+title: CV Of Tobias Klein
 ---
-# Tobias Klein
+# CV Of Tobias Klein

 <div id="webaddress">
+Email: <a href="unveil.nuggets@gmail.com">unveil.nuggets@gmail.com</a><br>
+Portfolio Website: <a href="https://deep-learning-mastery.com">https://deep-learning-mastery.com</a><br>
-<a href="unveil.nuggets@gmail.com">unveil.nuggets@gmail.com</a>
+GitHub Profile: <a href="https://github.com/kletobias">https://github.com/kletobias</a>
-| <a href="http://deep-learning-mastery.com">My Portfolio Website</a>
 </div>

 ## Currently

-Participating in Machine Learning competitions and expanding my toolkit full-time.
+Participating in machine learning competitions and expanding my toolkit full-time is what I currently do.

 ### Specialized In Machine Learning

-**Solving Machine Learning Problems using Python** and an iterative process, that generally incorporates the following steps, possibly going back and forth between the steps:
+I use Python and an iterative process to solve machine learning problems.
+In general, that involves the following steps, possibly going back and forth between them.
+To learn more, please refer to the article [**The Tasks In Every Machine Learning Project: Tabular Data**](https://deep-learning-mastery.com/projects/steps-tabular/).

-1. Define the problem
+- Define the problem
     - Is it a regression problem
     - Is it a classification problem
     - Is it other higher order problem type
-2. Prepare Data
+- Prepare Data
     - Data Preprocessing
     - Feature Selection
     - Feature Engineering
-3. Models
+- Models
     - Candidate Model Selection
     - Hyperparameter Optimization (optional: depending on model)
     - Model Evaluation/Interpretation